RaunakDey/VIMIMO_paper/README.md

 - The onesteps are modeled using SEIV model, the ODE for that can be found in SI-1.1 in the paper and the code can be found with the [ODE models](./one-step-experiments/simulator/one_step_eqn_before_dilution.m) and [simulation function](./one-step-experiments/simulator/one_step_eqn_before_dilution.m) one_step_simulate_particular_points.m takes care of the the dilution.
 - For the Bayesian analysis of each of the interactions we can look at the script_inverse_interactionsi.m files where $i=1,2,\dots,8$ for the 8 onestep growth curves.
 The one-step data is saved in [data_2024](./one-step-experiments/data_2024/) and the mcmc run results are stored in [result_replicates](./one-step-experiments/result_replicates/).
 - For the community experiments, the data is stored [here](./community/data/) and the mcmcruns are being downloaded.
 - We invite the reviewers to check the SEIV and SEIVD models in SI-1.3 and SI-1.4 respectively in the paper.
-The code for the same can be found in
+The code for the same can be found here for [SEIVD](./community/src/models/SEIVD_diff_NE_diff_debris_abs.m) and [SEIV](./community/src/models/legacy/SEIV_diff_NE.m)
+- For just a forward run of the SEIVD model that fits the data with the best-fit parameters (non-Bayesian), you can run this [script](./community/median_SEIVD_model.m)
+- The figures found in the paper can be generated using the scripts found in the directory [here](./figures_scripts/)

+Thank you.